Custom allocators and memory functions

 pool_count_available

-Returns the amount of chunks left available in the pool
+Returns the number of chunks left available in the pool.

 LF_DEFAULT_ALIGNMENT